openhwgroup/cv32e40s/docs/user_manual/source/register_file.rst

 ---------------

 The register file of |corev| has integrated error detection logic and a 6-bit hamming code for each word.
 This ensures detection of up to two errors in each register file word.
+Detected errors trigger the core major alert output.